 Our work is inherently interdisciplinary, involving collaboration with colleagues in Medicine, Psychology and Sociology.
 It also boasts a strong track record of impact, enjoying long-standing relationships with external arts organisations and health service providers including The Reader, Comics Youth, Mersey Care and Royal Liverpool NHS Hospital Trust.
-This research cluster intersects with the Centre for Humanities and Social Sciences of Health, Medicine, Technology (CHSSoHMT) and connects with the wider University theme of Starting, Living and Ageing Well.
+This research cluster intersects with the Centre for Health, Arts, Society and Environment and connects with the wider University theme of Starting, Living and Ageing Well.

 We investigate the effect of engagement with literature across the ages – from Renaissance poetry to Contemporary fiction – on people living with mental health issues, including depression, dementia, and pain in a range of community and health settings.
 We are also concerned with methodological innovation to capture the benefits and the experience of literary reading and we seek to harness time-honoured ideas around literature and health to contemporary models and practice of therapy and care.